-The Public Interest Law Centre was founded in 2016 as the Public Interest Law Centre.
-Our change of name reflects the fact that we are developing from a small public law unit to a Law Centre with a large caseload alongside a range of projects, and have been able to grow our team and take on new and exciting challenges.
+The Public Interest Law Centre was founded in 2016.
+Originally founded as the Public Interest Law Centre we changed our name to reflect the fact that we are developing from a small public law unit to a Law Centre with a large caseload alongside a range of projects, and have been able to grow our team and take on new and exciting challenges.
 We will remain an integral part of Lambeth Law Centre and support its work as they support ours.

 We are flexible in the way in which our service is provided and always strive to meet the needs of our clients.
 It is not necessary to attend our offices, we can either come to you and/or conduct our work by e-mail and ‘phone.